qiangxinglin/UniMelb---Methods-of-Mathematical-Statistics-MAST90105_2019_SM1/README.md

 * Use this GitHub repository's url (subsequent GitHub sign-in is required) to open the notebook directly from GitHub.
 * Click on the [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]() badge on the top of the GitHub notebook displayed on the website (subsequent GitHub sign-in is required).
 * Save the notebook to Google Drive, then open it from Google Drive.
 * Download the notebook to your machine, then upload it to Google Colab.

 To learn more about loading and saving GitHub-hosted notebooks with Google Colab, please visit [Using Google Colab with GitHub](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb).

 # Execute R code in RStudio Cloud
-This repository is synchronized with this edX - Data Analysis for Social Scientists (11 Sep 2018 – 27 Nov 2018, audit track) RStudio Cloud project.
-To access the project, registration for https://rstudio.cloud is required.
+R code can be executed in [RStudio Cloud](https://rstudio.cloud/) by starting a new project using this repository's url.
+(See [How to connect RStudio Cloud with Github](https://bren.zendesk.com/hc/en-us/articles/360015826731-How-to-connect-RStudio-Cloud-with-Github) for more details)